 I am outgoing… therefore I am able to…

 I am shy… therefore I am unable to…

 These are just some of the examples of the many labels you potentially give yourself and the inevitable conclusions you may reach.
 And it is these conclusions you make about yourself that either form the foundations of a healthy self-image or an unhealthy self-image.
 Moreover, these labels form the foundations of your belief systems.

-Your self-image is something that gradually develops over a lifetime of experience, thought, learning and societal influence.
-It is however something that is constantly changing over time as you gain more life experience, as you think and reflect, as you learn, and as you interact with other people.
+Your self-image is something that gradually develops over a lifetime of experience through learning and societal influence.
+It is, however, something that is constantly changing over time as you gain more life experience, as you think and reflect, as you learn, and as you interact with other people.

 Healthy vs. Unhealthy Self-Image

 So what does a healthy self-image look like?
 What about an unhealthy self-image?
 What’s the difference?
 And what impact do both have on your life?
 Let’s answer these questions by breaking down what it means to live with a healthy and an unhealthy self-image.

 As you read through these two examples, take inventory of yourself and identify whether your self-image borders more to the healthy or toward the unhealthy side of the scale.

 A person with an unhealthy self-image tends to consistently focus on their flaws and limitations.
 In fact, they persistently criticize themselves and tend to judge most of their decisions and actions: